 Every year, millions of Muslims visit Mecca in Saudi Arabia to perform a religious pilgrimage, which is one of the largest, most culturally and geographically diverse mass gatherings in the world.
+Modelling the Hajj is perhaps the ultimate proof of MassMotion’s scalability.

 When the pilgrims arrive at the Holy Grand Mosque of Mecca, they each make seven circumambulations (Tawaf) around the Kaaba (“The Cube”), in a counter-clockwise direction.